History, tourist information, and nearby accommodation

 The King's Room

-The manor is set within gardens featuring modern topiary, and offering excellent views over the Frome Valley.
+The manor is set within gardens featuring modern topiary and offering excellent views over the Frome Valley.
 The house is owned by the National Trust but let to a tenant.
-Despite this there are regular openig times from the Spring through until Autumn.
+Despite this, there are regular opening times from the Spring through until Autumn.

 Taken as a whole, the house is an outstanding example of medieval and Tudor architecture, with wonderful topiary, in an idyllic country setting.